-The forecast values of VaR and daily capital charges are analysed before, during and after the 2008-09 global financial crisis considering alternative risk management strategies.
-In Figure 3, VaR forecasts are compared with S&P500 returns, where the vertical axis represents returns, and the horizontal axis represents the days from 2 January 2008 to 3 August 2012.
-The S&P500 Composite Index returns are given as the upper blue line that fluctuates around zero.
+Here, the forecast values of VaR and daily capital charges are analysed before and during the 2008-09 financial crisis.
+We consider alternative risk management strategies and propose some policy recommendations.

+In Figure 3, VaR forecasts are compared with S&P500 returns, where the vertical axis represents returns, and the horizontal axis represents the days from 2 January 2008 to 12 February 2009.
+The S&P500 returns are given as the upper blue line that fluctuates around zero.

 ADIs need not restrict themselves to using only one of the available risk models.
 In this paper we propose a risk management strategy that consists in choosing from among different combinations of alternative risk models to forecast VaR.
-We first discuss a combination of models that can be characterized as an aggressive strategy and another that can be regarded as a conservative strategy, as given in Figure $3.^{6}$
+We first discuss a combination of models that can be characterized as an aggressive strategy and another that can be regarded as a conservative strategy, as given in Figure 3.7

 The upper red line represents the infinum of the VaR calculated for the individual models of volatility, which reflects an aggressive risk management strategy, whereas the lower green line represents the supremum of the VaR calculated for the individual models of volatility, which reflects a conservative risk management strategy.
-These two lines correspond to combinations of alternative risk models.
+These two lines correspond to a combination of alternative risk models.

 As can be seen in Figure 3, VaR forecasts obtained from the different models of volatility have fluctuated, as expected, during the first few months of 2008.
 It has been relatively low, at below 5%, and relatively stable between April and August 2008.
 Around September 2008, VaR started increasing until it peaked in October 2008, between 10% and 15%, depending on the model of volatility considered.
 This is essentially a four-fold increase in VaR in a matter of one and a half months.
 In the last two months of 2008, VaR decreased to values between 5% and 8%, which is still twice as large as it had been just a few months earlier.
-Therefore, volatility has increased substantially during the global financial crisis, and has remained relatively high after the crisis, especially during the European sovereign debt crisis from May 2010.
+Therefore, volatility has increased substantially during the financial crisis, and has remained relatively high after the crisis.